brainrake/consistent/README.md

 Without a formal, logical language, one can never be sure what things *really* mean, and everything is always up for interpretation.

 Ironically, by defining stuff, it loses any meaning beyond the possible arrangement of symbols related to it.
 Like a crossword puzzle in a foreign language, using a dictionary.
+But that's the point.
+To explain is to explain away.

 #### Humans should use formal logical languages